 Mark Craggs is a restructuring and insolvency lawyer based in London.

-Mark advises UK and international insolvency office-holders, banks and other creditors, directors, government bodies, regulators and other stakeholders on a wide range of contentious and non-contentious matters.
+Mark advises UK and international insolvency office-holders, banks and other creditors, corporates, directors, pension scheme trustees, government bodies, regulators and other stakeholders on a wide range of contentious and non-contentious matters.
 His practice focuses primarily on formal and cross-border insolvency matters and he commonly advises on:

 - matters arising in UK and international insolvency proceedings;